gate/gateapi-csharp/docs/UnifiedApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new UnifiedApi(config);
-            var currencies = "BTC,ETH";  // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time.
+            var currencies = "BTC,ETH";  // string | Specify the currency name to query in batches, and support up to 100 pass parameters at a time

             try
             {
-                // Batch query can be transferred out at most for unified accounts; each currency is the maximum value.
-After the user withdraws the currency, the amount of transferable currency will be changed.
+                // Batch query maximum transferable amount for unified accounts.
+Each currency shows the maximum value.
+After user withdrawal, the transferable amount for all currencies will change
                 List<TransferablesResult> result = apiInstance.GetUnifiedTransferables(currencies);
                 Debug.WriteLine(result);
             }